Healing After Stroke with Yoga

 One of the greatest benefits of mindful movement and breathwork is its ability to enhance overall quality of life.
 By strengthening the connection between the mind and body, these practices empower stroke survivors to take an active role in their recovery.
 They promote self-awareness, self-compassion, and a positive mindset—all essential elements for long-term healing.

-Simple Movements to Help You Feel Stronger Every Day
+Simple Actions to Build Strength Every Day

 Consult Your Healthcare Team